DentalEMR/dentalemr-ws-service/README.md

 A simple console app that accepts arguments and outputs a string including arguments to stdout.

 ## TestWebApp
 An example SignalR websocket client implementation that reliably reconnects.
+SEE https://github.com/DentalEMR/dentalemr-ws-service/blob/master/TestWebApp/wwwroot/js/app.js .

 # Copyright
 DentalEMR, Inc. All rights reserved.